 In order to form a new and better agreement (Heb.8:1-10), this same Creator God came to earth as a human and sacrificed his own life as a substitute for the lives of those who violated his Father's law.
 His sacrifice enabled the sins of humanity to be forgiven (Isa.43:11; 45:21).
-See our study paper concerning Christ's last Passover and his sacrifice for humanity.

 The writer to the Hebrews confirms that the sacrifice of Christ is the ultimate and final sacrifice for the forgiveness of sin:

 "How much more shall the blood of Christ, who through the eternal spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?
 And for this cause he is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eternal inheritance" (Heb.9:14-15 KJV).

 The perfect sacrifice of Jesus Christ removes the sins of those under the new agreement.
 And because of Christ's perfect sacrifice, the Father forgets those sins forever, so that his children can stand before him as righteous individuals.
 Once Christ made the perfect sacrifice, there was no longer a need for any other sacrifice to be made for the atonement of spiritual sins.

 "But this shall be the agreement that I will make with the house of Israel; After those days, says the Lord, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people" (Jer.31:33 Para.).